Frequently Asked Questions (FAQ)

 We believe in human beings and their potential to create incredible things.
-During the program, we will help you to check the boxes that you will need get ready for the road ahead as a developer.
-You will receive training on agile project management, freelancing, business communication, networking, teamwork, client management, and much more!
-We expect you put as much effort on this as you will on your coding.
+During the program, we will help you to check the boxes that you will need to get ready for the road ahead as a developer.
+You will receive training on agile project management, business communication, leadership, teamwork and much more!
+We expect you put as much effort on this as you would on your coding.

-Do I have to quit my job or studies to do this full-time for 19 weeks?
+Do I have to quit my job or studies to take part in the bootcamp?

 We don’t want you to quit your job or studies.
-We have designed the schedule having in mind that 50% of our students are enrolled in university programs and will start classes in October.
-For the first 6 or 7 weeks, the training will be full-time from 9:00 to 17:00.
-After that, it will be part-time from 3:30 to 7:30, Sunday to Wednesday, as well as a full day on Saturdays.
-You should be able to reconcile your studies at university with our training program.
+Given classes will take place on evenings and weekends, you should be able to reconcile your studies at university and work schedule with our training program.
 If you are currently employed, we do not recommend quitting your job.
-Instead, please check with your employer if you can take some time off or change shifts so that you can attend the program.
+Instead, please check with your employer if you can change shifts so that you can attend the program.

 What's a typical day like in the bootcamp?

-We will provide you with a full schedule before you start the bootcamp, but a typical day includes in-class coding instruction, as well as collaboration sessions where you will work by yourself or as part of a team with the facilitation of our trainers.
-You will also have classes on soft skills, attend speaker sessions and workshops, and participate in events.
+We will provide you with a full schedule before you start the bootcamp, but a typical day includes in-class coding instruction, as well as collaboration sessions where you will work by yourself or as part of a team with the facilitation of our trainer.
+You will also have classes on power skills, attend speaker sessions and workshops, and participate in events.

 How can I prepare before the bootcamp begins?

-Can I really become a developer in 19 weeks?
+Can I really become a junior developer in 4 - 5 months?

 Yes!
-As Udacity says, “the skills you learn in this beginning Nanodegree program will accelerate your journey to becoming a working Android Developer”.
-Think of it as the building block to become a full-fledged Android developer.
+The skills you learn in this program will accelerate your journey to becoming a working junior Web Developer.
+Think of it as the building block to become a full-fledged web developer.
 As with any coding skill, you’ll always be learning and it’s a journey that never ends!